zuyatna/zuyatna/README.md

 ### Hi there 👋

-My name is Suyatna, I am a Programmer who (still) trying to improve my knowledge and skill to become fantastic programmer.
+My name is Suyatna.
+Currently I'm a bootcamp participant at Hacktiv8, I study about backend developer.
 <br/>
 <br/>

-- 🗼 Livin' in **Bandung, West Java, Indonesia**
+- 🗼 Livin' in **Bekasi, West Java, Indonesia**

-- 👨‍💻 Currently Working at PT.
-Strayflux Kreasi Digital a.k.a Strayflux Studio
+- 👨‍💻 Open to freelance

-- 🎮 Gaming and Anime
+- 🎮 Gaming, animes, series, and movies

 <br/>